 Claim 3: Polling showing "64% believe superhuman AI shouldn't be made until proven safe or controllable"

-3.3 The Manufactured Consensus
+3.3 The Constructed Appearance of Consensus

 4. The Propagation Mechanism